“We were locked in there for four days.”

 We have to stop burning fossil fuels.
 But if we don’t burn fossil fuels, what are we going to do?
 Are we going to go back 150 years, burn trees and live on coal-burning stoves?
 We would deforest the Lower Mainland in probably three days just to cook ourselves some meals and heat our house.
 We can’t go back to living in log cabins and teepees.

-This story was originally published in The Fraser Valley Current, on December 13, 2022.
+This story was originally published in The Fraser Valley Current on December 13, 2022.

 Related Stories